mangalam-research/salve/README.rst

 how possibilities are reported to clients using salve.
 The three events that accept names are affected: ``enterStartTag``, ``endTag``, and ``attributeName``.
-When salve returns these events as possibilities, their lone parameter is a instance of ``name_patterns.Base`` class.
+When salve returns these events as possibilities, their lone parameter is an instance of ``name_patterns.Base`` class.
 This object has a ``.match`` method that takes a namespace and a name and will return ``true`` if the namespace and name match the pattern, or ``false`` if not.